aavdberg/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/convert-a-mailbox.md

 - User mailbox to resource (room or equipment) mailbox

-- Shared mailbox to user mailbox
+- User mailbox to shared mailbox

 - Shared mailbox to resource mailbox